 Undergraduate students at the University of Maine currently lack tools for organizing and sharing their academic work during their four years at the university with diverse audiences.
 While mechanisms for disseminating work exist at the Graduate and faculty levels (such as academic journals and conferences), undergraduate work typically is not seen outside the classroom.
 Students lack the tools to fully demonstrate their academic excellence and achievement to potential employers, graduate schools, and many others.

 As well, although student academic experiences are clearly defined through concrete programs of study, the associated academic work is fragmented and disordered.
 The academic development of the student after four years is lost and specific projects forgotten.
-Faculty and departments are also disadvantaged by losing exemplary classroom and student work which could be used for future classes and exciting prospective students.
+Faculty and departments are also disadvantaged by losing exemplary classroom and student work that could be used for future classes and exciting prospective students.

 Audiences